zulip/zulip/docs/production/export-and-import.md

 First [install a new Zulip server](../production/install.html), skipping "Step 3: Create a Zulip organization, and log in" (you'll create your Zulip organization via the data import tool instead).

+If your new Zulip server is meant to fully replace a previous Zulip server, you may want to copy the contents of `/etc/zulip` to your new server at this point to reuse the server-level configuration and secret keys from your old server.
+See our [documentation on backups][backups] for details on the contents of this directory.

 Log in to a shell on your Zulip server as the `zulip` user.
 Run the following commands, replacing the filename with the path to your data